-The ASIO will open an inquiry if the assessment shows that the complaint passes the basic jurisdictional and credibility thresholds (Manual § 7(d)).
+The ASIO will open an inquiry if the assessment shows that the complaint passes the basic jurisdictional and credibility thresholds (Manual § 6(d)).

 The purpose of the inquiry is to conduct a preliminary review of the readily available evidence and determine whether the allegation has sufficient substance to warrant an investigation.
-The inquiry does not involve a full review of all evidence or exhaustive interviews.
+The inquiry does not require a full review of all evidence or exhaustive interviews.
 It is simply a review of the allegations submitted for inquiry, the evidence submitted by the informant and the respondent, and other available evidence.
 The respondent should receive written notice of the inquiry and must be given reasonable access to evidence supporting an allegation and the opportunity submit their own evidence.
+If the respondent is identified prior to or during this phase, they must be provided with written notification of the inquiry.